 What are the wines like?

-The D.O.
-Rueda was founded in 1980, becoming the first Designation of Origin in Castile-León, and since then its white wines have become famous all over the world.
-It has traditionally produced young wines, distinguished by their characteristic greenish yellow colour and their fresh, fruity and elegant bouquet and palate.
-In recent years, some wineries have started fermentation in barrels, and producing sparkling wines.
-Also available are white wines made with other varieties such as Sauvignon Blanc, Viura and Palomino Fino; and red and rosé wines.
+In 1980, the Rueda DO was the first Designation of Origin in Castilla y León and since then its white wines have become internationally famous.
+Traditionally, the area has made young wines, distinguished by their unique greenish-yellow colour and their fresh, fruity and elegant aromas and palate.
+In recent years, some wineries have turned to barrel fermentation and sparkling wines.
+You can also find white wines made with other varieties such as Sauvignon Blanc, Viura or Palomino Fino; and red and rosé wines.

 What I can find